Essay

 But the kind of work being done is recognizably the same.

-The whole point of a trace is that a repeated local rule keeps being applied across many states.
+If every step were fundamentally different, a row-by-row description would feel artificial.
+A trace is useful when a repeated local rule keeps being applied across many states.

 Transformer decode has that flavor.